Posts

 Reputation Fixes, Terakeet, Kathy Ruemmler and More

 Reputation management is the core of public relations.
 But there is a but.
 In the process those doing that managing could wind up requiring their own reputation rehab.
 In the past, examples of things going very wrong for public relations firms doing fixes include Bell Pottiner, Burson - Marsteller and Hill & Knowlton.
 Most recently it's Terakett which just took a major hit.
 On its website Terakett describes its mission as: "Securing, protecting, and supporting your reputation in search and AI chat experiences."
-In great detail today The New York Times describes the fixes Terakett has done for clients such as Goldman Sachs' head David Solomon and investment expert/philanthropist Robert F. Smith.
+In great detail today The New York Times describes the fixes Terakeet has done for clients such as Goldman Sachs' head David Solomon and investment expert/philanthropist Robert F. Smith.
 And how it does them.
 However, as the old saying goes, no one likes to know how the sausages are made.
 The "making" seems to involve lots of technological manipulation, plus aggressive positioning and packaging of positive narratives.
 Obviously, readers can ...

 Those Big-Money Law Firms - So ...